 While the worker is unable to perform any type of work, the WSIB issues wage loss benefits or loss of earnings benefits.
-Decision-makers monitor the claim through the use of progress reports, which are reviewed as often as the severity of the injury dictates to ensure the worker is recovering as expected.
+The WSIB monitors the claim through the use of progress reports, which are reviewed as often as the severity of the injury dictates to ensure the worker is recovering as expected.

-Decision-makers determine, through the review of clinical information, when a worker is fit to go back to his/her pre-injury work, or suitable and available work.
+The WSIB determines, through the review of clinical information, when a worker is fit to go back to their pre-injury work, or suitable and available work.

-While participating in the WT plan, the worker continues to receive wage loss or loss of earnings benefits, see 19-02-01, Work Reintegration Principles, Concepts and Definitions.
+While participating in a RTW plan, the worker may continue to receive wage loss or loss of earnings benefits.

 This document was previously published as: